ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 To create a new security group for the frontend:
 1. Click **Security groups** under Network, then **New security group**.
-2. Enter **vpc-pubpriv-frontend-sg** as name and select the VPC you created earlier.
+2. Enter **vpc-secure-frontend-sg** as name and select the VPC you created earlier.
 3. Click **Create security group**.

 ### Create a frontend virtual server instance